Balleny fracture zone

-Balleny fracture zone is a fracture zone in the Southern Ocean that extends south towards the Balleny Islands.
+The Balleny fracture zone is a fracture zone about 1700 km long in the Southern Ocean that extends south towards the Balleny Islands.
+Related areas extending to the south past the Balleny Islands and towards northern Victoria Land and the Ross Sea are potentially tectonically active.
 The name was approved by the Advisory Committee for Undersea Features in December 1971.